-What Firmness of a Mattress is Best for Herniated Disc
+What Mattress Firmness Is Best for Herniated Discs?

 A too-firm mattress may not be the best mattress for herniated disc in neck or lower back.
 If the bed is too firm you may experience unpleasant pushback that could cause further discomfort in your already sensitive nerves.
 If the bed is too soft, sinking could cause spine misalignment and more aggravation.
 A pressure relieving mattress that is medium-firm, could be just right when battling back pain.

 The pain of a herniated disc can be relieved with some natural methods